-The Environmental Protection Division of the Attorney General’s Office litigates environmental cases of statewide importance.
-The Division files civil and criminal actions to enforce Vermont’s environmental laws, defends the State of Vermont and its agencies when they are sued over environmental matters and handles appeals of decisions from the Environmental Court and the Superior Courts involving environmental issues.
-Division attorneys provide legal services to the Vermont Agency of Agriculture, Food and Markets.
-The Division also assists with legal advice and counsel on environmental matters in anticipation of litigation to the Vermont Agency of Natural Resources, the Vermont Natural Resources Board and other state agencies.
-Examples of past and current litigation handled by the Division include:
+The Environmental Protection Unit of the Attorney General’s Office litigates environmental cases of statewide importance.
+The Unit files civil and criminal actions to enforce Vermont’s environmental laws, defends the State of Vermont and its agencies when they are sued over environmental matters and handles appeals of decisions from the Environmental Court and the Superior Courts involving environmental issues.
+Unit attorneys provide legal services to the Vermont Agency of Agriculture, Food and Markets.
+The Unit also assists with legal advice and counsel on environmental matters in anticipation of litigation to the Vermont Agency of Natural Resources, the Vermont Natural Resources Board and other state agencies.
+Examples of past and current litigation handled by the Unit include:

 - Defending Vermont’s greenhouse gas vehicle emissions regulations in federal district court;

 - Defending the Vermont Agency of Natural Resource’s decision to deny permit and close major landfill;

 - Protecting Vermont’s interests at Nuclear Regulatory Commission (NRC) on post-closure activities at Vermont Yankee Nuclear Power Plant;